drorgl/esp32s3_openmv_lvgl/README.md

    Others may often use instructions include

-   -Execute `Make Erase` erase the Flash of the module
+   - Execute `Make Erase` erase the Flash of the module
    - Execute `make flash` Compile and burn the firmware

 ## 4. serial tool ##